STROKE DISABILITY BENEFITS

 We will use our legal skills to help you through the SSA appeal process.
 It is our goal to make winning SSD benefits easier for you.
 That is why it doesn’t cost you upfront money to hire us.

-It costs 25% of your back benefit OR $7200 from your back benefit to pay your attorney.
-You pay us whatever is less and only if you win.
-If we win your case, then we won you $356,400, plus early Medicare benefits.
-Your attorney will be paid $7200 and you will be paid $349,200.
+It costs 25% of your back benefit OR $9200 from your back benefit to pay your attorney.
+You pay us whatever amount is less and only if you win.
+If we win your case, then you get $356,400, plus early Medicare benefits.
+Your attorney will be paid $9200.

 All attorneys charge the same fee.
-So, you can go it alone and not hire an attorney, but chances are you will lose $356,400.
+So, you can go it alone and not hire an attorney, but chances are you will lose.
 Or, you can hire an attorney with over 30 years of experience with no money upfront.
-If you win benefits, then you will pay $7200.
-However, you will also win $349,200.
+If you win benefits, then you will pay $9200.
+However, you will also win more than three hundred thousand dollars.
 The choice is yours.
 We hope you understand that the cost of a lawyer with over 30 years of legal experience is worth it.

-IF YOU HAD A STROKE, HIRE US FOR NO UPFRONT MONEY
+IF YOU HAD A STROKE, THEN HIRE US FOR NO UPFRONT MONEY

 We will use our skills to help you through the SSD appeal process.
 It is our goal to win your case.
 But, it also our goal to make it easier for you.
 We offer a free review of your case.
 There is no pressure to become a client if you call.
 You can simply ask questions.
 We will answer.
 Even if we don’t accept your case, we will still try to help you.